snehilk1312/UrbanDictionary_CLI_Tool-urdi/README.md

 # UrbanDictionary_CLI_Tool-urdi
 Use urban dictionary from your command line

 ![without pipeing](https://github.com/snehilk1312/UrbanDictionary_CLI_Tool-urdi/blob/main/output_screenshots/without_less.png?raw=true)
+Without Piping into "less"

 ![with piping](https://github.com/snehilk1312/UrbanDictionary_CLI_Tool-urdi/blob/main/output_screenshots/with_less.png?raw=true)
+With Piping into "less"

 ## For \*nix systems:
 ### To run this code from anywhere in terminal, do as follows: